 The Proposed Scheme has been designed to minimise the impact on major infrastructure.
-This includes the avoidance of interactions with major utility infrastructure as far as possible.
-Where there are interfaces with existing utility infrastructure, the appointed contractor will ensure that protection in place or diversion as necessary will be carried out to prevent long-term interruption to the provision of the affected services.
+This includes the avoidance of interactions with major utility infrastructure, as far as possible.
+Where there are interfaces with the existing utility infrastructure, protection in place or diversion as necessary is proposed to prevent long-term interruption to the provision of the affected services.

 All possible precautions will be taken by the appointed contractor to avoid unplanned interruptions to any services during the Construction Phase of the Proposed Scheme.
-Proposed utility works are based on available records, and preliminary site investigations.
-Prior to excavation works being commenced, localised confirmatory surveys will be undertaken by the appointed contractor to verify the results of the pre-construction assessments undertaken and reported in this EIAR.
+This will include appropriate investigation by the appointed contractor to identify the precise location of all utility infrastructure within the working areas prior to the commencement of excavation works.
 Where works are required in and around known utility infrastructure, precautions will be implemented by the appointed contractor to protect the infrastructure from damage, in accordance with best practice methodologies and the requirements of the utility companies, where practicable.
 Protection measures during construction will include warning signs and markings indicating the location of utility infrastructure, safe digging techniques in the vicinity of known utilities, and in certain circumstances where possible, isolation of the section of infrastructure during works in the immediate vicinity.

 Consultation has been undertaken with the major utility companies regarding the design, potential interfaces and measures required to protect or divert the infrastructure which is interfacing with the Proposed Scheme design.
-All utility companies for which diversions are proposed will continue to be consulted with NTA oversight when designing any diversions to ensure that proposed diversions conform to the utility provider's requirements, where practicable and acceptable to the NTA, and to ensure that service interruptions are kept to a minimum.
+All utility companies for which diversions are proposed will continue to be consulted with National Transport Authority (NTA) oversight when designing any diversions to ensure that proposed diversions conform to the utility provider's requirements, where practicable and acceptable to the NTA, and to ensure that service interruptions are kept to a minimum.

-Where diversions, or modifications, are required to utility infrastructure (as listed in Section 19.4.3), service interruptions and disturbance to the surrounding residential, commercial and/or community property may be unavoidable.
-Where this is the case, it will be planned in advance by the appointed contractor.
-Required service interruptions will generally only occur for a set period of time per day (a set number of hours not exceeding eight hours where reasonably practicable) and will generally not be continuous for full days at a time.
+Where diversions or modifications are required to utility infrastructure (as listed in Section 19.4.3), service interruptions and disturbance to the surrounding residential, commercial and / or community property may be unavoidable.
+Where this is the case, it shall be planned in advance by the appointed contractor.
+Required service interruptions will generally only occur for a set period of time per day (a set number of hours not exceeding eight hours where reasonably practicable), and will generally not be continuous for full days at a time.
 Prior notification will be given to all impacted properties.
-This notification will include information on when interruptions and works are scheduled to occur and the duration of such interruption.
-Any required works will be carefully planned by the appointed contractor to ensure that the duration of interruptions is minimised in so far as is practicable.
+This notification will include information on when interruptions and works are scheduled to occur and the duration of such interruptions.
+Any required works will be carefully planned by the appointed contractor to ensure that the duration of interruptions is minimised, in so far as is possible.